Policeman, civilian killed in Mombasa grenade attack

-MOMBASA, Kenya (Reuters) - A Kenyan police officer and a civilian were killed on Tuesday when rioters hurled a grenade at officers who were trying to quell protests in the port city of Mombasa, police said.
+MOMBASA, Kenya, Aug 28 (Reuters) - A Kenyan police officer and a civilian were killed on Tuesday when rioters hurled a grenade at officers who were trying to quell protests in the port city of Mombasa, police said.

 The riots broke out on Monday after the killing of a Muslim cleric accused by the United States of helping Islamist militants in Somalia.